DEFRA/ffc-development-guide/docs/source-code.md

 #### Notes
 - feature flags and branching by abstraction can support long running changes
 - pair programming can reduce risk through real time code review

+## Creating branches
+New branches should be created from master to develop features and fix bugs.